mblayman/mattlayman.com/content/understand-django/2020-04-02-templates-user-interfaces.md

 There are some more advanced custom tagging features which you can explore in the {{< extlink "https://docs.djangoproject.com/en/4.0/howto/custom-template-tags/" "Django custom template tags documentation" >}}.

+Django also uses `load`
+to provide template authors
+with some additional tools.
+For instance,
+we will see how to load some custom tags provided by the framework when we learn about working with images and JavaScript later on.

 ## Summary